mmontone/mutils/docs/muprotocols.md

      (at 0 *set*) => error.
 Not indexable.

  The implementation of a protocol extends the Lisp type system.
- Types that implement a protocol satisfy the type `(implements &rest protocols)`.
+ Instances of the types that implement a protocol satisfy the type `(implements &rest protocols)`.

  We can check that for our example: